shiningsteel/shiningsteel.github.io/about.md

 # \# About this site
 This site is a static site hosted on github-pages and is rendered using Jekyll.
 I can make new posts, tweaks, and edits from my own computer and push them to the repo.
 I see this as a more convenient method than using a much larger site builder website.

-The theme is a fork of the Jekyll-Console theme
+The theme is a fork of the Jekyll-Console theme.